gazmeguven/CateringScheduling_Problem/README.md

 ## CateringScheduling
-An example of a multi-process synchronization problem
+An example of a multi-process synchronization problem.

 **Processes**